SAP-archive/hcp-portal-service-samples/README.md

 > Note: When using an SAP HANA Cloud Platform trial account, you enable the SAP Jam services in the cockpit, under Services.
 For information on the initial configuration of SAP Jam, see [Use the SAP Jam API to access data via OData](http://help.sap.com/download/documentation/sapjam/developer/index.html#hcp/concepts/ADVANCED_TOPICS-API_integrate_features_data.html)

 * Side Navigation: This widget uses the SAPUI5 side navigation control.
 Side navigation is available both as a widget and as a plugin.
 The widget supports up to two levels of page hierarchy.
 A widget side navigation menu would appear in specific pages, whereas a plugin side navigation menu is always available.
-For information regarding the side navigation plugin, see Plugins for Cloud Portal Freestyle Sites
+For information regarding the side navigation plugin, see Plugins for HCP portal service Freestyle Sites

 * Video: You can embed any standard YouTube URL in a site page using this widget.
 In the Site Designer, after adding the widget to a page, open the widget settings screen to enter the URL and the height of the video's frame.